Great Black Swamp: Fate of the environment

-Natural resource management did not exist at all in the 19th century until rapid deforestation and industrialization in the U.S. made people more aware of the harms of exploiting the land and overexploiting forests and wildlife.
+By the late 19th century, natural resource management emerged as U.S. deforestation and industrialization opened people's eyes to the damage from land exploitation and overexploiting forests and wildlife.
 The Ohio Fish Commission (established 1873) and the Ohio Forestry Bureau (established 1885) were among the first government agencies to manage Ohio's natural resources.
 But for the Great Black Swamp, they were too late.

-Over the course of less than thirty years (1859–1885), the Great Black Swamp, once teeming with countless plants and animals, was almost completely erased from the land that had slowly shaped it since the end of the Younger Dryas period about 11,700 years ago.
-As of 2024, 80% of the Great Black Swamp area has been planted with corn, soybeans, and wheat; only 0.02% of the Great Black Swamp remain as freshwater wetlands.
+In less than thirty years (1859–1885), the Great Black Swamp, once teeming with countless plants and animals, was erased from the land that had shaped it since the end of the Younger Dryas 11,700 years ago.
+Approximately 80% of the former swamp is now cropland, while 0.02% remains freshwater wetland.